Vollikene/node-omron-fins/README.md

 node-omron-fins
 ===============
 ## Overview
 This is an implementation of the [OMRON FINS protocol](https://www.google.com/search?q=omron+fins+protocol+W342-E1-17) using Node.js.
 This library allows for rapid development of network based services that need to communicate with FINS capable devices.
 Utilizing the awesome asynchronous abilities of Node.js communication with large numbers of devices is very fast.

-UDP was chosen as the first variant of the protocol to be implemented because of its extremely low overhead and performance advantages.
-Although UDP is connectionless this library makes use of software based timeouts and transaction identifiers to allow for better reliability.
+Both UDP and TCP are supported however UDP is preferred because of its low overhead and performance advantages.
+Although UDP is connectionless this library makes use of software based timeouts and transaction identifiers (SID) to ensure request and response are matched up allowing for better reliability.

 This adaption of the library utilises a sequence manager to coordinate callbacks with data responses, providing the ability to clearly understand who called for data when the request returns.
-All of the commands (listed below) can be called not only with a callback (for determining who called) but can also except a `tag` of any type (typically an object or key) permitting further routing in the users callback.
-If the callback is omitted, the appropriate reply/timeout/error is emitted instead.
+All of the commands (listed below) can be called not only with a `callback` (or an `options` object with `.callback`), they also except a `tag` of any type (typically an object or key) permitting further routing in the users callback.
+If the `options`/`callback` is omitted, the appropriate reply/timeout/error is emitted instead.

+When an `options` object is used in the command function, FINS routing and timeout can also be specified.
+See the **Memory Area Read Command** below for an example of using an options object and FINS routing.

 ## Version Update Notes
-This release (and possibly future releases up to V1.0.0) has breaking changes.
+This release (and possibly future releases up to V1.0.0) may have breaking changes.
 Where possible, I make every attempt to keep things compatible, but sometimes, it becomes obvious a better way is worth the trouble - it happens (sorry) :)
 Semantic Versioning 2.0.0 will be followed after V1 however for now, where you see `V0.x.y`...
 * `x` = major / minor change